Prajwal-S-Venkatesh/image-captioner/Readme.md

 # Testing Framework

-Although, it is important to note that testing is a crucial aspect of software development and should be incorporated into any project.
-I've NOT done a through testing of the model.
-But to test the image captioning model, a few possible test cases and scenarios could include:
+Although, I've NOT done a thorough testing of the model, I've implemented a few possible test cases and scenarios that include:

-- Testing the model's accuracy: Test the model with a set of images and compare the generated captions against the expected results to verify the model's accuracy.
+- Testing the model's accuracy: Tested the model with a set of images and compared the generated captions against the expected results to verify the model's accuracy.

-- Testing the model's robustness: Test the model with different types of images and analyze whether the model can generate accurate captions for each type of image.
+- Testing the model's robustness: Tested the model with different types of images and analyze whether the model can generate accurate captions for each type of image.

-- Testing the model's efficiency: Test the model's runtime and memory usage for different sizes of images and batch sizes to ensure it can handle large-scale input and output.
+- Testing the model's efficiency: Tested the model's runtime and memory usage for different sizes of images and batch sizes to ensure it can handle large-scale input and output.

 # Dataset

 The image data used for training and testing the image captioning model is sourced from the COCO dataset.
 The COCO dataset is a large-scale image recognition, segmentation, and captioning dataset containing over 330K images with 2.5 million object instances annotated with 80 object categories, and 5 captions per image.

 The COCO dataset can be accessed and downloaded from the official COCO website at http://cocodataset.org/.
-The website provides links to download the dataset in different formats, including images, annotations, and captions.
-The website also provides detailed documentation and guidelines on how to use the dataset.
+The site provides links to download the dataset in various formats, including images, annotations, and captions.

 # Code Overview: